 Alternatively, the Australian government funds a range of legal assistance services that may be able to assist you, including Legal Aid Commissions and individual Community Legal Centres, which offer free and low cost advice.
 Information to assist with finding legal services is available from the Attorney-General's Department website.

 To obtain a certificate you will need to attend counselling.
 To arrange counselling contact the Family Relationship Advice Line (FRAL) on 1800 050 321.
 If you are unable to attend counselling with your spouse you will need to file an affidavit as per the fact sheet.

 If you have been separated and living in the same residence for any part of the twelve months prior to filing your application you will need to provide extra evidence to prove that there has been a change in the marriage by preparing and filing an affidavit.
 See Separated but living under one roof for more information.
 If you are filing a joint application both parties should file an affidavit.
 In both types of applications (sole and joint) you should also ask a third person to file an affidavit to corroborate your evidence.

-If there are children of the marriage it is important to provide particulars of the arrangements in Part F of the application including housing, if not at school - care arrangements, schooling - grade and progress - care before and after school, health of the child/ren, contact with father/mother and if no contact, why?, financial support provided by the father/mother if not, why not?
+If there are children of the marriage who are under 18 years of age it is important to provide particulars of the arrangements in Part F of the application including housing, if not at school - care arrangements, schooling - grade and progress - care before and after school, health of the child/ren, contact with each parent and if no contact, why?, financial support provided for the child/ren if not, why not?